Myth: Going to A Place to Talk is like going to counseling.

 Myth: Nobody even goes to A Place to Talk besides freshmen.

 Thank you for your interest in A Place to Talk!
 Our peer listeners offer a unique and invaluable service to the Hopkins community: actively listening to students without giving advice.
 If you believe that you have the empathy and commitment required to be a part of APTT, we encourage you to apply.
-We are currently not accepting applications, but please provide us with your email and check back at the beginning of the fall semester for more information about the next application cycle!
+We are currently not accepting applications, but please provide us with your email and check back at the beginning of the spring semester for more information about the next application cycle!